 Scholarly Commons Citation

 Heinzerling, Lisa and Ackerman, Frank, "The Humbugs of the Anti-Regulatory Movement" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 543.
+543.